 Cholera.
 Cholera is a bacterial disease usually spread through contaminated water.

 Photo by Andres Martinez Casares/Reuters When Hurricane Matthew steamrolled southern Haiti earlier this month, it wiped out houses, bridges and roads.
 It also decimated sanitation systems, putting the Caribbean island nation at risk of worsening cholera outbreaks.
+The Haitian Ministry of Health requested and received approval from the World Health Organization for 1 million doses of oral vaccine against cholera.
+And with the help of the WHO and Pan American Health Organization, the ministry will launch the vaccination campaign on Nov.
+8, the groups announced this week.
+Health advocates praised the move, but said more action was needed.
 Cholera Epidemics.
 Beginning in the early 1830s, cholera epidemics killed thousands of United States citizens, including many Ohioans.

 Cholera - Symptoms, Diagnosis, Treatment of Cholera - NY Times Health Information.
 Log In.
 A week has passed since the hurricane tore through this remote stretch of ’s southern peninsula, leaving an apocalyptic landscape of treeless countryside, disarticulated homes and a land robbed of its natural riches.

 But for many, the torment has only started.
 Cholera, the disease at the heart of Haiti’s last disaster, is being spread again by this one.
 About 10,000 people have died and hundreds of thousands have been sickened since cholera first appeared in late 2010.
 Scientists say it was brought to Haiti by United Nations peacekeepers stationed at a base that leaked waste into a river.
 After years of deflecting blame, the United Nations this summer acknowledged “its own involvement” in the suffering Haiti has experienced from the disease.